-In the developing world, the coronavirus is killing young people, too
+In the developing world, the coronavirus is killing far more young people

 ‘My house is empty’

-When the coronavirus hit Brazil, it was a disease of the rich.
-Brought in by travelers to the United States and Europe, the disease circulated primarily among the wealthy and connected.
+When the coronavirus hit Brazil, it was an infection of the rich.
+Brought in by travelers to the United States and Europe, the coronavirus circulated primarily among the wealthy and connected.
 The Brazilian senate leader caught it.
 So did President Jair Bolsonaro’s press secretary.
 The Rio de Janeiro Country Club along Ipanema beach, one of Brazil’s most exclusive clubs, suffered a devastating outbreak.

 Domingos Alves, a data scientist with the University of São Paulo, has been tracking the virus here since those early weeks.
 The pattern in Brazil at first mirrored that in the developed world: The dead were almost exclusively elderly.
 Coronavirus patients were flocking to private hospitals, and anyone who needed a hospital bed received one.